Complete your request with this online form.

 There are several ways in which to submit book orders to the Acquisitions Department:

-Online book order forms may be filled out and sent in.
+Online book order forms may be filled out through the SAU portal.

 Orders or suggestions for purchase may be sent to the appropriate liaison librarian.

 There are two deadlines for submitting book orders.
 The first deadline is near the end of the Fall semester and the second semester deadline is usually midway into the Spring semester.
 All faculty are notified of the deadline dates.

 The librarian liaisons at the SAU Library are available to assist faculty with specialized instruction, collection development, and research assistance.